shakurocom/iOS_Toolbox/Device/README.md

 ## DeviceType

-Helper for detecting model of the device / simulator
+A helper for detecting model of the device/simulator.

 ### Usage